techreturners/demo-react-props-state/README.md

-# Intro to React: Props & Intro to React: State - In session demo
+# Intro to React: Props & Intro to React: State - Session Demo

 This is a very (very!) simple React application for coaches to demonstate creating components and passing props to them.
 As well as creating and using state.